JakeCampbell94/JC/Azure/Network Security/NSG/NSG-Overview.md

 - Priority can be a value between 100 and 4096
 - You can't have two rules with the same priority and direction (You could have two rules with the same priority but one is for inbound and the other for outbound)

+## Routing Behaviours with NSGs
+NSGs can be applied to NICs and VNETs, Microsoft recommend using one or the other and not both.
+For inbound traffic, NSGs associated to the VNET are processed first, if allowed then it will reach the VMs within where it may hit a second NSG associated to the VM where the traffic is processed against for a second time.
+Outbound traffic from a VM will be processed by the NSG associated with the VM's NIC and then secondly by the VNET's NSG if the intial NSG allows it through.

+Inter-VNET traffic can be affected if you were to create a rule in your NSG associated with the subnet to block all communication that can then stop the VMs within the subnet reaching one another.
+You can use the effective routes in the NIC overview, Network Watcher and Cnnection Troubelshooter to spot any dodgy rules causing routing issues.

 ## Default NSG Rules
 By default, Azure will create the following rules:
 ### Default Inbound Rules